flintlib/arb/README.md

 Julia interface to Arb.
 The Nemo installation script will create a local installation of Arb along with other dependencies.

-An experimental standalone Python interface to FLINT and Arb is also available (<https://github.com/fredrik-johansson/python-flint>).
+A standalone Python interface to FLINT and Arb is also available (<https://github.com/fredrik-johansson/python-flint>).

 A separate wrapper of transcendental functions for use with the